C++98 OOP: Deep Dive into Classes and Objects

 5.1 Static Member Variables

-Static member variables belong to the class itself, rather than to any specific object.
-This means that no matter how many instances of the class you create, there is only one copy of a static member variable in memory.
+Static member variables belong to the class itself, rather than to a specific object.
+This means that no matter how many instances of the class we create, there is only one copy of the static member variable in memory.

 This is very practical in embedded development.
-For example, if you want to track how many instances of a peripheral driver are currently in use:
+For example, if we want to track how many instances of a peripheral driver are currently in use:

 class UARTPort {